Managing Your Finances Is Easy When You Know How

 DD1 runs her own photography business which naturally involves having a fair amount of expensive camera equipment.

-But she never buys her lens or cameras brand new, she buys them online and used from a website that specialises in these items.
+But she never buys her lens or cameras brand new, she buys them online and used from a website that specializes in these items.

 Getting a £1000 lens which is gently used for £600 is most definitely worth it.
 Especially as she likes to upgrade every year or two anyway.